aerobatic/website/content/docs/plugins/http-proxy.md

 ### Caching

-For http responses that don't change frequently or to avoid strict rate-limits, Aerobatic allows you to cache API responses on our servers as well as on the CDN.
-Just specify a `cacheMaxAge` option with the number of seconds the API response is valid for.
-Subsequent requests to the same URL will be served directly from the CDN or at the very least from the Aerobatic web servers, but the request will not be proxied off to the true origin server until the TTL has expired.
-This can be a great way to boost performance of an API that is out of your control.
+For http responses that don't change frequently or to avoid strict rate-limits, Aerobatic allows you to specify a `cacheMaxAge` which forces 200 responses from the origin to be cached on the CDN for the specified number of seconds.
+This will override whatever `Cache-Control` header was returned from the origin (if it even had one).
+Subsequent requests to the same URL will be served directly from the CDN.
+This can be a great way to boost performance of calls to an endpoint is out of your control.

 ~~~yaml
 plugins: